 Failure to make OTP records available for inspection is a Class 2 misdemeanor under the Code of Virginia §58.1-103.

-Taxpayers may appeal tobacco products tax issues or assessments to the Virginia Department of Taxation using the administrative appeals process as established in Code of Virginia §58.1-1820.
-Please see the Virginia Taxpayer Bill of Rights (PDF 576 Kb), available at the department's website, for additional information.
+You may appeal tobacco products tax issues or assessments to Virginia Tax using the administrative appeals process as established in Code of Virginia §58.1-1821.
+Please see the Virginia Taxpayer Bill of Rights, for additional information.

 Revenue generated from the Tobacco Products Tax is deposited into the Virginia Health Care Fund.

-For additional information on the Tobacco Products Tax, download Form TT-22 (PDF 197 Kb - Tobacco Products Tax Guidelines and Rules)
+For additional information on the Tobacco Products Tax, download Form TT-22 (Tobacco Products Tax Guidelines and Rules).